vnmakarov/ruby/README.md

 * CPU time improvements ('CPU MRI v2.0 time' / 'CPU time')
     * CPU time is important too for cloud (money) or mobile (battery)
     * MJIT almost always spends less CPU than the current MRI interpreter
-    * Graal is too aggressive with compilations
+    * Graal is too aggressive with compilations and almost always needs more CPU work than MRI interpreter

 ---